raspberrypilearning/quest-seeker/en/step_3.md

 title: Currency or experience
 ---

-Instead of using coins you could use a different currency for your game.
+You could use coins or a different currency for your game.
 Or you could reward the player with XP (experience points).

 Keep track of currency or points rewards using a variable on the QuestSeeker script and have the QuestGiver scripts update it when a quest is completed.